fluid-project/floeproject.org/README.md

 ## To Build Locally

 1. Get the required node modules: `npm install`
-2. Run eleventy from the fluid-website directory `npm run eleventyport`.
+2. Run eleventy from the fluid-website directory `npm run start`.
-3. Open `http://localhost:9778/` to see the website.
+3. Open `http://localhost:8080/` to see the website.

 ## To build locally using Docker